sudarshan2401/tp/docs/UserGuide.md

    ```
    CS2103T started a new lesson!
    ```
-4. You have successfully started a lesson in CS2103T.
+4. You have successfully started a lesson in CS2103T. :tada:

 **Successful Output:**